-- Misplaced Retribution: After exacting her revenge on Warren, Willow promptly decides to try to kill his accomplices Jonathan and Andrew, who were in prison at the time and had absolutely nothing to do with it.
-While the Scoobies (sans Buffy) were so disgusted and furious with Warren that they rallied behind Willow en masse with her intent to kill, they all agree that Jonathan and Andrew don't deserve Willow's wrath.
+- Misplaced Retribution: After exacting her revenge on Warren for Tara's murder, Willow promptly decides to try to kill his accomplices Jonathan and Andrew, who were in prison at the time and had absolutely nothing to do with it.
+While the Scoobies were so disgusted and furious with Warren that they sympathized with Willow's intent to kill, they all agree that Jonathan and Andrew don't deserve Willow's wrath.

 - Never My Fault: Andrew's attitude.
-Jonathan disagrees, because they agreed to sign on with Warren to become villains.
+Jonathan disagrees, because they agreed to sign on with Warren to become supervillains.

-- Not Helping Your Case: Warren and Andrew both tried to defend themselves to Willow by pointing out to Willow that Warren didn't mean to shoot and kill Willow's girlfriend Tara.
+- Not Helping Your Case: Jonathan and Andrew both try to defend themselves to Willow by pointing out to Willow that Warren didn't mean to shoot and kill Willow's girlfriend Tara.
 He was aiming for Willow's best friend.

-- Oh, Crap!: Buffy's reaction to Willow discovering Anya, who's hiding in the shadows and backing Buffy up with a chant that blocks Willow's spells.
+- Buffy's reaction to Willow discovering Anya, who's hiding in the shadows and backing Buffy up with a chant that blocks Willow's spells.